1,000+ Opportunities

 Key questions and narrative sections extracted from the solicitation.

-Based on current listing details, eligibility includes: Nonprofit 501(c)(3) community-based organizations (and fiscally sponsored organizations) throughout Washington State working with overburdened and vulnerable communities on environmental justice projects aligned with HEAL Act goals.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit 501(c)(3) community-based organizations throughout Washington State working with overburdened and vulnerable communities on environmental justice projects aligned with the HEAL Act.
+Confirm the full requirements in the official notice before applying.